ikluft/prefvote/doc/PrefVote_CEF_input.md

 # PrefVote support of Condorcet Election Format (CEF) input files

 PrefVote interprets files named like \*.cvotes as [Condorcet Election Format (CEF)](https://github.com/CondorcetVote/CondorcetElectionFormat).
-CEF is intended as a common input file format intended to be supported by voting systems using Condorcet-compatible methods.
-PrefVote added support for CEF in addition to the original YAML-based input files.
+CEF is intended as a common input file format intended to be supported by voting systems using Condorcet-compatible preference voting methods.
+PrefVote added support for CEF in addition to its original YAML-based input files.

 CEF files consist of two sections: election/poll configuration parameters followed by vote data.

 ## Example

-This is an example of Condorcet Election Format (CEF) from the definition page.
+This is an example of Condorcet Election Format (CEF) from the author's definition page.

     # My beautiful election
     #/Candidates: Candidate A;Candidate B;Candidate C